 Traveling with a checked bag exposes you to one of travelers' greatest fear: losing their luggage.
 Airport infrastructures have trouble keeping up with the increase amount of traffic and it's not uncommon to have their luggage lost.
 Actually, it happened to me.
 That's probably why I like to travel with a backpack more than with a suitcase.

-As I stand next to the baggage claim, fellow passengers pick up their bags one after the other, a sense of panic starts creeping in: “Where’s my bag??”
-It gradually escalades for 15 minutes until I am the last one next to the carousel and my bag still isn’t there.
-It’s lost.
+As I was standing next to the baggage claim, fellow passengers picked up their bags one after the other.
+A sense of panic started creeping in: “Where’s my bag??”
+It gradually escalated for 15 minutes until I was the last one next to the carousel and my bag still wasn't there.
+There I was, with a lost luggage.

 If you made it to your destination, but your bag didn’t, I won’t lie - it sucks.
 But don’t panic and consider these steps.

 You must file a lost luggage claim right away.
 Some people assume that just because they have a luggage tag indicating their temporary and/or permanent address, their bag will be delivered automatically.
 The airline won’t look or take any steps to deliver your bag unless you’ve filed a formal claim.

 Find the lost luggage office of the airport or the airline representative and request to file a lost luggage claim.
 It's called a Property Irregularity Report (PIR) Add as much detail as possible in your luggage description - type of bag, colour and any other distinctive features.
 Once you’ve filed your claim, most airlines will provide you with a reference number which will help you verify its status online.

 Depending on how long it takes to trace your luggage, certain airlines could reimburse you for essential items which you had to purchase - this policy varies so before going on a shopping spree, inform yourself with a representative.
 In any case, I hope you didn't overpack: you'd risk losing a lot of items at once!